skalleAnka/paktool/cli/readme.md

 **-\-compare**
 :	Compare two packs specified with **-i**.
 This detects if a file is different in two packs, if the file exists under one or more different names in the other pack, or if it is missing altogether from one of them.
 The input packs don't need to be the same type and can be a folder.

+**-\-filter**
+:   When filtered, only file names that contain the specified string (case insensitive) will be considered.
+This can be used to, for example only extract certain files or folders.

 # EXAMPLES
 **$ paktool -l -i pak0.pak**
 :	Lists the contents of *pak0.pak* in the current directory to stdout.